junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 ### Act 1: Tier 1

+(directly start with Tier 1 example scenes.
+See "Tiers" scripts, without marking ABCD, here just to help noting which ones to use; show as if all just what's been happening in the restaurant, normal operations)

+A) ...

+B) ...

+C) ...

+D) ...

+E) ...

+Just as we settles in, the screen freezes.

+LOGO REVEAL:

+"TasteWise -- Eat Better.
+Live Better.
+Only the Best for you."

 ### Act 2: Tier 2

+INT.
+RESTAURANT - STORE OWNER'S OFFICE - DAY

+The CAMERA ZOOMS OUT -- it turns out everything shown before was a commercial video being displayed on a screen.

+A SALESPERSON and the STORE OWNER look at the same screen, now frozen to the TasteWise logo page.

+SALESPERSON: That was just the Basic Tier.
+Imagine what we could do for you with a real upgrade.

+STORE OWNER: Bring it on then.

+An installation technician busies around a kiosk, and gives them a thumb up through the office window.
+It's installed now.

+A) ...

+B) ...

+C) ...

+D) ...

+E) ...

+Just as we settles in again, the video freezes again.

+LOGO REVEAL:

+"What's better than TasteWise?
+TasteWise Plus!"

 ### Act 3: Tier 3

+INT.
+RESTAURANT - OWNER'S OFFICE - DAY

+The CAMERA ZOOMS OUT again -- everything before this moment is once again all a commercial video clip, on a different screen, in a different-looking restaurant owner's office.
+It's in a store where the salesperson is selling the TasteWise Infinity.

+SALESPERSON:  With TasteWise Infinity, you will never have to experience faulty recommendations and unsatisfied customers like TasteWise Basic or Plus does.
+With our strongest integrated restaurant assistant, all mistakes resolved.
+It's fully automated, entirely personalized, and completely integrated.
+A seamless experience.

+The store owner shakes hands with the salesperson, gesturing them to install in this store.

+The installation technician gives them a thumb up again to confirm it's now installed.

+A) ...

+B) ...

+C) ...

+D) ...

+E) ...

+F) ...

+(after the last scene)

+LOGO REVEAL:

+"TasteWise Infinity: The one and only, ultimate and best restaurant assistant you'll ever need."

 ### Post-credit easter egg

+INT.
+FUTURISTIC WORLD - STORE OWNER'S OFFICE - DAY

+Repeats the last scene, after the full integration.
+Then with the logo on screen, the frame freezes.

+The CAMERA ZOOMS OUT once again -- it turns out the whole video up until this moment is once again another video clip, again a commercial displayed on a screen.
+The surrounding setting looks old, shabby.
+It's alien-looking, in the space, but not very tech-advanced.
+Like there are items on the desk that seems to only exist last century, worn down, hand-built.

+A shabby-looking, seemingly human STORE OWNER with stubbles, tattered apron, glasses and hat sits behind a table.

+A SALESPERSON wears a cheap vest with an outdates TasteWise logo, holds a beat-up tablet that now has the last logo frame on it.

+SALESPERSON: (rehearsed) So!
+That was from Earth's test market.
+Very promising, don't you think?
+Proven results, scalable, adaptive.
+And one-hundred percent success rate!

+The store owner walks out from behind the desk, showing he has four arms.
+Using one of the arms to remove the glasses and hat, showing he has two extra blinking eyes and long antennas on his head.

+STORE OWNER: (sternly, grumbling) No, I don't want that junk.
+You want to know what's working the best?

+He walks slowly over to the entrance.

+A customer -- another alien with bioluminescent skin -- enters, looking a bit shy.

+STORE OWNER: (smiling warmly) Hey there, what can I get you today?

+The customer brightens.

+The salesperson just stares, deflated.

+CLOSEUP - TABLET

+The screen dims.
+The TasteWise logo disappears in the black screen.

+CUT TO BLACK.

+THE END

 # Notes